 2const client = new Client({ node: 'http://localhost:9200' });

-Algolia is a better choice for search-as-a-service, while Elasticsearch is a more comprehensive search and analytics engine.
+Algolia is a better choice for applications that require a scalable and customizable search solution, while Elasticsearch is a better choice for applications that require a more comprehensive set of search and analytics features.

 An open-source fork of Elasticsearch that provides powerful search and analytics capabilities.
 It's fully compatible with Elasticsearch APIs and tools.